rossbrandon/rossbrandon.dev/src/content/posts/building-new-portfolio-site.md

 Things I want to add:

-- ~~Ability to pin blog posts for ones I want to keep updated (ex. reading lists)~~ :check_mark:
+- ~~Ability to pin blog posts for ones I want to keep updated (ex. reading lists)~~ ✅
 - Blog post table of contents
 - Project demo section to show off a few things I have built over the years

 I am still very much in the early stages of learning Hugo, but I think I will enjoy making this site a better fit for me.
 For additional fun, it should be easy enough to try out various themes if I feel so inclined.

-And this site is _still served from Cloudflare_, so... some things never change. :high_voltage:
+And this site is _still served from Cloudflare_, so... some things never change. 🚀